-The AICPA offers a wealth of valuable tools and resources for CPA financial planners, including learning, consumer-facing content, practice guides, authoritative guidance, newsletters, checklists, PFP Section membership, CPA/PFS specialty credential and much more.
-All of these resources are designed to help you build deeper, longer-lasting relationships with clients through all life-stages and to expand your current PFP practice.
+The AICPA offers a wealth of valuable tools and resources for CPA financial planners, including client-facing content, practice guides, authoritative guidance, newsletters, podcasts, checklists and more through the PFP Section.

 CPA Financial Planners Tell Their Stories

-Hear from your peers about their thoughts and experiences in this practice area, the rewards of being a CPA financial planner, as well as their views on the future of financial planning.
+Hear your peers’ thoughts and experiences on this practice area, the rewards of being a CPA financial planner and the future of financial planning.